mrdarip/tasdks/docs/content/docs/creating-tasks/index.md

 weight: 3
 ---

+## What should a task be

+A task can be anything!
+There's no limitation on what should a task be, but you may to follow creation guidelines so all of them follow a logical pattern!

 ## When to divide a task into subtasks {#when-to-divide-a-task-into-subtasks}

 When a task is too complex or too long, it is a good idea to divide it into subtasks.
 This makes the task easier to understand and manage.